Ahsan400/MagicX_Mod_Files/Details/Not_Removed_Reason.md

-# Reason for not Removing These Apps & Way to Remove

-&nbsp;
-&nbsp;

 ## Microsoft Store
 Since I removed all installed apps there are a possibility that you might use apps that I removed.
 With ms store you can easily install it again.
 If you really don't like MS Store that you can Uninstall it from any app uninstaller.
 Though I recommend you to use Iobit Uninstaller that has been added to **MagicX Toolbox > Download Center**.